Open 7 Days a WeekBook Today

 What exactly does 11-deoxycorticosterone testing measure?

 This specialised blood test measures levels of 11-DOC, a steroid hormone precursor involved in adrenal function and mineralocorticoid production pathways.
-The test can provide insights into how efficiently your adrenal glands are producing certain hormones and may highlight variations in specific enzymatic processes.
+The test can provide insights into how efficiently your adrenal glands are producing certain hormones.

 How should I prepare for 11-deoxycorticosterone screening?